 This policy is called the Display of Goods on the Footway Local Approvals Policy.
-Its purpose is to set out the circumstances and conditions under which Council will allow goods to be displayed on the footpath and other similar public spaces.
+Its purpose is to set out the circumstances and conditions under which Council will allow goods to be display on the footpath and other similar public spaces.

-The aims of the policy
+The aims of this policy

-The aims of the policy are to:
+The aims of this policy are to:

-- promote activation of the footway by permitting the display of goods; - maintain the pedestrian thoroughfare as the primary purpose of the footway; - maintain a consistent and predictable clear path of travel for all users; - manage neighbourhood amenity through minimising additional visual clutter and other impacts; and - ensure access and amenity is maintained by monitoring compliance with the criteria.
+- promote activation of the footway; - maintain the pedestrian thoroughfare as the primary purpose of the footway; - maintain a consistent and predictable clear path of travel for all users; - manage neighbourhood amenity through minimising additional visual clutter and other impacts; and - ensure access and amenity is maintained by monitoring compliance with the criteria.